solarsnake/coveralls-demo-ruby/README.md

 Resolving deltas: 100% (335/335), done.
 ```

 Great.
-Now you have a working copy of the project on your machine.
+Now you have a working copy of the project on your local machine.

+Now let's create a new working branch to make your changes:

+## Create a new working branch

-Now, `cd` into the project directory:
+Change directories into the project directory:

 ```
 cd coveralls-demo-ruby/
 ```

-And create a new working branch, where you'll make your changes:
+And create a new working branch:

 **(Call the new branch whatever you wish.
 One suggestion is: `travis-ci`.)**

-Enter this command to create the new branch:

 ```
 git checkout -b travis-ci